 Hints and Tips (FAQs)

 For this recipe, I use a combination of ground chuck (80/20) and ground pork.
-This blend provides enough fat and richness of flavor to really set this recipe apart.
+This blend provides enough fat and richness of flavor to set this recipe apart.
 If you prefer to use one or the other, that's fine.
 Experiment...try some fresh bulk sausage or some other meats.

 Not if you don’t want to.
 All the ingredients contribute to Dirty Rice's flavor, but none take over.
 Chicken livers add a subtle undertone to the flavor profile.
-Many recipes call for using the gizzards along with the livers, so that is certainly an option.
-Don't go overboard on the amount of liver you use because they can certainly take over the flavor profile if you let them.
-Most people won’t even know they're there.
-If you just can't do it, leave them out and you have a wonderful recipe for Rice Dressing!
+Many recipes include the gizzards along with the livers as an option.
+Properly prepare the livers (and gizzards if using) as directed so they blend in and don't dominate the flavor profile.

-If you want to cook Dirty Rice ahead, make it up to the point before you add the stock.
+You can make the entire recipe, then store it in an airtight container in the fridge for a day or two.
+Another option is to make the recipe up to the point before you add the stock.
 Freeze the meat/vegetable in an airtight container.
-When you want to serve it, bring it back to temperature on the stove, Add the stock and continue with the instructions.
+When you want to serve it, return the prepared mixture to temperature, add the stock, and continue with the instructions.

 Boudin is a sausage that shares many of the same ingredients as Dirty Rice.
 Boudin is unique among South Louisiana sausages because it contains pork and organ meat, cooked down in Cajun seasonings and spices, mixed with cooked rice before stuffing into sausage casings.
 Although the ingredients are cooked before being stuffed into the casing, Boudin is usually steamed before serving, but it is also common to find grilled boudin and smoked boudin.